camilaCmendes/camilaCmendes/README.md

 <a href="https://www.linkedin.com/in/camila-de-carvalho-mendes-ab3411148/" target="_blank"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="28" /></a>

 ### Hello, dev!
 Welcome to my GitHub!
 My name is Camila, I am 26 years old and from São Paulo.
-I have a degree in Computer Engineering and have been working as a frontend developer for 4 years.
-During this time, I dedicated myself to the world of development, specializing in React.
+I have a degree in Computer Engineering and have been working as a developer for 4 years.
+During this time, I dedicated myself to the world of development, specializing in Frontend.
 I am always looking to keep myself updated to keep my knowledge and code current.

 <p  align="center">
   <img width="300" src="https://github.com/camilaCmendes/camilaCmendes/assets/44913787/9a8e55d5-0278-442d-8874-e13e8a5703eb" alt="animated" />